phrounz/go-parano/README.md

 **Feature: private to file**

-The first feature is a "private to file" marker: a function/type/variable declared as "private to file" cannot be used in another file of the same package.
+The first feature is a _private to file_ marker: a function/type/variable declared as "private to file" cannot be used in another file of the same package.

 For example:
 ```